-Role of the Graduate Program Manager and Graduate Academic Specialist
+Role of the Graduate Program Manager, the Graduate Academic Success Specialist, and the Graduate Student Support Specialist

-The graduate program manager and graduate academic success specialist are available to students to help explain department and university policies and procedures.
+The graduate program manager, graduate academic success specialist, and graduate student support specialist are available to students to help explain department and university policies and procedures.
 Any question about paperwork, university policies or services should be addressed first to them.
 Questions regarding coursework applied toward the degree or the culminating experience requirement should be addressed to the student's committee chair/advisor.
 Questions related to the PhD program including funding, scholarships/fellowships, and Teaching Assistantships should be directed to the program manager.
+Questions related to Tempe campus MA programs, accelerated programs and internships should be directed to the academic success specialist.
+Questions related to online graduate programs should be directed to the student support specialist.

-Role of the Program Area Director and Committee Chair
+Role of the Program Area Director and Chair of the Supervisory Committee

 Students should contact the director of their specific program area when they enter the program.
-The program director is to assist the student with choosing appropriate classes at the beginning of their degree program and help identify a more permanent faculty advisor who will serve as the chair of their committee.
-The program director may become the student's committee chair but this is not typically the case depending on research interests.
-The potential advisor must agree to participate in this role.
+The program director assists the student in choosing appropriate classes at the beginning of their degree program and helps identify a more permanent faculty advisor who will serve as the chair of the student's supervisory committee.
+The program director may become a student's committee chair, but this decision depends on research interests, and is often not the case.
+A prospective advisor must agree to participate as chair of the student's supervisory committee.